 Playwright Test Agents are AI helpers inside Playwright.
 Each has a clear job:

-Planner explores your app and writes a Markdown test plan.
+• Planner explores your app and writes a Markdown test plan.

-Generator turns that plan into runnable Playwright code.
+• Generator turns that plan into runnable Playwright code.

-Healer watches for broken tests and fixes them automatically.
+• Healer watches for broken tests and fixes them automatically.

 Playwright officially describes them as the three core agents you can use independently or in a loop to build test coverage.
 You can read more in the official documentation.
-You can start with a seed test that sets up your app’s environment, then let the planner explore your app and generate Markdown plans in the specs/

-folder.
-The generator reads these plans and produces actual Playwright test files inside the tests/
+You start with a seed test that sets up your app's environment.
+The planner explores your app and generates Markdown plans in the specs/ folder.
+The generator reads these plans and produces actual Playwright test files inside the tests/ directory, verifying selectors and adding assertions.

-directory, verifying selectors and adding assertions.
-Finally, the healer runs as part of the continuous agent loop.
-It not only monitors failures but also executes the test suite, replays failing steps, identifies UI changes, suggests patches, and re-runs until successful.
+The healer runs as part of the continuous agent loop.
+It monitors failures, executes the test suite, replays failing steps, identifies UI changes, suggests patches, and re-runs until successful.
 This agent ensures your suite remains reliable over time.

 The official repo layout follows a clear structure: